ksharindam/chemcanvas/README.md

 * Atom, Bond and other objects coloring support

+### Download
+Download the precompiled packages from [releases page](https://github.com/ksharindam/chemcanvas/releases).
+For Windows download .exe package and install it (for Windows 7 and above).
+For Linux download .AppImage package, mark it executable, and double click to run.

 ### Installation

 If you wan to install using pip, first install these dependencies...